cpp-core/so/76076957/src/post.md

 pseudo-random value given a 64-bit input.
 We can create this family using a single function that also takes a subkey parameter that is used to select the particular function to use.
-The canonical PRF example is using AES to produce a 128-bit pseudo-random value.
+The canonical PRF example uses AES to produce a 128-bit pseudo-random value.
 We will use the following function which is more efficient to evaluate (although much less secure) and produces a 64-bit pseudo-random value.
 The `s0` parameter is the source index and `s1` parameter is